danrahn/Plexamp-Download-Copier/README.md

   ...
 ```

+## Requirements

+Python 3.
+If running `python` defaults to Python 2, use `python3` or `py -3` (depending on your platform) to invoke the script instead.

 ## Usage

 ```
 python plexampDownloadCopier.py [-d dir]

   -d dir - Full path to copy the music to.
 If not provided, the script will ask for a location.
+If the path does not exist, the script will ask before creating it.
 ```

 ## Notes

-This script was made with Windows in mind, but technically should work with other OSs.
-The biggest downside is that this script won't automatically find the Plexamp download folder (on Windows, it's `%LOCALAPPDATA%\Plexamp\Plexamp\Offline`), and will instead interactively ask for its location.
+This script was tested on Windows and Ubuntu, but should work on other platforms.
+Regardless, the worst that should happen is the script not automatically finding the PlexAmp download directory, in which case it will interactively ask the user to supply that location.